-- The purchase of several vehicles and large equipment for the functions of public safety, sanitation, transportation, and parks and recreation. - Investments in streets and sidewalk improvements through grants, Town-invested funds and by developers totaling \$294,431. - A transfer of lands previously used for water and sewer purposes for park use.
+- The purchase of vehicles and large equipment for the functions of public safety, sanitation, transportation, and parks and recreation. - Investments in parks & recreation facilities through Town-invested funds totaling \$666,023.

 As previously mentioned, the Town had a major disposal of assets in its business-type activities in fiscal year 2007 as a result of the merger of water and sewer operations with the City of Raleigh.